ParthPanchal12/TRAVEY/Profile_Page/Readme.md

-Contains the code for profile page for TRAVEY.
-Not implemented onClick methods.
-Only interface created
+Contains the code for profile page for TRAVEY

 Preview: